bonfire-networks/iconify_ex/README.md

 It copies only the icons you use from the iconify library into your project, preparing them on-the-fly when you first use an icon in a view or component, during development.

 It can be configured to embed the icons one of three ways:
+- `css` (default): generate a single CSS file containing classes with SVGs of all the icons used
+- `img` (default for emojis): to create SVG files in your static assets, used to be included with `img` tags and loaded over HTTP (you may want to include https://github.com/iconfu/svg-inject on your site to enable styling of the SVGs, e.g. to change their colour)
 - `inline`: to generate a Phoenix Component for each icon used, used to embed the icons as `svg` tags inline in the HTML of your views (meaning the SVG will be included in LiveView diffs)
-- `img`: to create SVG files in your static assets, used to be included with `img` tags and loaded over HTTP (you probably want to include a JS hook with https://github.com/iconfu/svg-inject to enable styling of the SVGs, e.g. to change their colour)
-- `css`: generate a single CSS file containing classes with SVGs of all the icons used (using `content:url(\"data:image/svg...` meaning the SVG is treated like and image and can't be styled)

 ## Installation